epireve/um-research/project_plan.md

 2. Comprehensive documentation of the profile merging process
 3. Creation of templates for AI prompts used in the system
 4. Implementation of data access guides and examples
 5. Repository structure reorganization and documentation update
+6. Extraction of profile images from base64 data and storage in the correct directory
+7. Documentation consolidation and standardization